NEW: our limited Flow Edition • Now 100 days trial with all sets NEW: our limited Flow Edition • Now 100 days trial with all sets

 Photo by @nathalie.pulcini

-How long your baby has milk stool depends on the duration of breastfeeding.
-Generally, it can take up to six weeks for the stool of a breastfed baby to settle into a regular consistency.
+The duration your baby has breastfed stool depends on the length of breastfeeding.
+Generally, it can take up to six weeks for a breastfed baby's stool to settle into a regular consistency.

-Some babies may have bowel movements less frequently than others, which is not a cause for concern as long as your baby is healthy and shows no other symptoms of problems.
+Some babies may have less frequent bowel movements than others, which is not a cause for concern as long as your baby is healthy and shows no other signs of issues.

-It's important to note that your baby's stool can change when they start eating solid foods or if the mother changes something in her diet.
+It is important to note that your baby's stool can change when starting solids or if the mother changes her diet.

-Due to the wide range of possible consistencies, even thin and frequent stool is absolutely within the norm.
+Due to the wide range of possible consistencies, even liquid and frequent stool is perfectly normal.

 Breastfeeding protects against diarrhea.
-Therefore, thin stool is often quite normal and not considered diarrhea.
+Often, thin stool is completely normal and does not count as diarrhea.

-If your child actually has diarrhea, you may notice an unusual color, smell, or consistency.
-The stool is exceptionally watery or occurs much more frequently than usual, and the child seems unwell?
-Then it is highly likely that your child is currently fighting an infection.
-As soon as your child starts on solid food, the risk of diarrhea also increases.
-Unhygienic solid foods or dirty objects the child puts in their mouth often trigger diarrhea.
+If your child actually has diarrhea, you might notice an unusual color, smell, or consistency.
+The stool is exceptionally watery or occurs much more frequently than normal, and the child doesn't seem to be well?
+Then there's a high chance that your child has an infection.
+Once your child starts on solids, the risk of diarrhea also increases.
+Diarrhea is often triggered by unhygienic solid foods or dirty objects that the child puts in their mouth.

 Breast milk has a significant impact on your baby's bowel movements.
 It is specifically designed to meet the needs of a newborn and contains many important nutrients that help babies stay healthy.

 The composition of breast milk varies during breastfeeding and adjusts to your baby's needs.
-In the first days after birth, breast milk contains colostrum, which is rich in antibodies and defense agents to protect your baby from infections.
+In the first days after birth, breast milk contains colostrum, which is rich in antibodies and protective substances to protect your baby from infections.
 Breast milk also contains special sugars that help promote the growth of good bacteria in your baby's gut, thereby supporting digestion.

-Enzymes in breast milk enhance the digestive process for babies.
-In particular, breast milk contains lipase, an enzyme that helps break down the fat molecules in the milk, making it easier for nutrients to be absorbed.
-This allows the baby's stool to be soft and easy to pass.
-Absolutely fascinating how nature has arranged this, isn't it?
+Enzymes in breast milk promote babies' digestion.
+In particular, breast milk contains lipase, an enzyme that helps to break down fat molecules in the milk and facilitate the absorption of nutrients.
+As a result, the baby's bowel movements can be soft and easily excreted.
+Absolutely fascinating how nature has set this up, isn't it?

 Another important aspect is that breast milk provides babies with enough fluid to prevent constipation and ease bowel movements.
 Breast milk also has a natural laxative effect that can stimulate digestion.

-So, breast milk positively influences your baby's bowel movements!
-It provides all the essential nutrients, enzymes, and defensive agents needed for the baby to be healthy.
+Breast milk thus has a positive impact on your baby's bowel movements!
+It delivers all the essential nutrients, enzymes, and protective substances that the baby needs to be healthy.

-Judes cloth diapers baby with book on blanket topic breast milk stool
+Judes cloth diapers baby with book on blanket topic breastfed stool

-Many parents know that the digestion of a newborn is an important aspect of ensuring that they are healthy and happy.
-Therefore, they want to understand and encourage their baby's bowel movements.
+Many parents know that a newborn's digestion is an important aspect to ensure it is healthy and happy.
+Therefore, they want to understand and promote the baby's bowel movements.

-Don't forget that every baby is different and may have different needs.
-Keeping this knowledge in mind helps to diaper worry-free.
-With these tips, you can optimally support your child in their eliminations.
+Remember that every baby is different and may have different needs.
+Keeping this in mind helps with worry-free diapering.
+With these tips, you can optimally support your child with their eliminations.

 1. Breastfeeding

-It is important to ensure that your baby gets enough breast milk.
-Breastfeeding alone promotes bowel movements.
-As described above, the milk contains natural laxatives and aids digestion.
+It is important to ensure your baby gets enough breast milk.
+You promote bowel movements simply by breastfeeding.
+As described above, the milk contains natural laxatives and stimulates digestion.

-A gentle belly massage can help to stimulate the newborn's digestion and relieve constipation.
-Gently massage your baby's belly in a clockwise direction, taking care not to exert too much pressure.
+A gentle abdominal massage can help stimulate the newborn's digestion and relieve constipation.
+Gently massage your baby's belly clockwise, being careful not to apply too much pressure.

-A warm bath can also help to stimulate the newborn's digestion.
-The warm water relaxes the abdominal muscles, so the baby can relax better, which often leads to emptying of the bowels.
+A warm bath can also help stimulate the newborn's digestion.
+The warm water relaxes the abdominal muscles, allowing the baby to relax better, often leading to bowel emptying.

-It is important for the baby to get enough fluids to prevent constipation.
-So make sure that your baby drinks enough milk or water to stay hydrated.
-However, no additional water is necessary before starting solid food.
+It's important that the baby gets enough fluids to prevent constipation.
+Ensure your baby drinks enough milk or water to stay hydrated.
+Before starting solids, no additional water is necessary.

 Should I change the diaper before or after breastfeeding?
-This is a question all parents face, and over time, you and your child will find routine together.
-Since your baby does not have a regular rhythm right after birth, the timing of diaper changing is not of great importance.
+All parents face this question, and over time, you and your child will find a common way.
+As your baby does not yet have a regular rhythm after birth, the timing of diaper changes doesn't matter much.
 You will notice when the diaper is full and your baby feels uncomfortable.

 This changes after the first four weeks of life.
-Then it makes sense to change the baby's diaper after breastfeeding.
-The reason for this is that many babies pass stool during or after breastfeeding.
-This is due to the high amount of milk sugar (lactose) in breast milk, which helps to stimulate the baby's metabolism and promote digestion.
+Then it makes sense to change the baby after breastfeeding.
+The reason is that many babies have bowel movements during or after breastfeeding.
+This is due to the high lactose content in breast milk, which helps boost the baby's metabolism and promote digestion.

 The advantage of Judes is how uncomplicated and easy they are to use in everyday life.
-And that applies even from the first days of life: Whether it's meconium or breast milk stool - Judes hold up.
+And this applies even from the first days of life: whether meconium or breastfed stool - Judes are leakproof.

-Since breast milk stool is water-soluble, it can simply be washed out of the diaper in the washing machine.
-Poo Paper is not necessary for this type of stool.
-If there happen to be any stains on the inner diaper, you can just hang it out in the sun.
+Since the breastfed stool is water-soluble, it can easily be washed out of the diaper in the washing machine.
+Poo Paper is not needed for this type of stool.
+If there are stains on the inner diaper, you can simply hang it in the sun.
 A few hours later, the discolorations will be gone.

-The contents of your baby's diaper are a good indicator of health and wellbeing.
-However, the child's digestion develops significantly in the first few months.
-What consistency is the right one?
+The contents of your baby's diaper are a good indicator of health and well-being.
+However, the child's digestion develops significantly in the first months.
+What consistency is right?
 And is the color of the newborn's stool healthy?

 Breast milk has a strong influence on bowel movements.
-It is designed so that your baby gets everything it needs and the digestion is optimally supported.
-However, every child is also slightly different.
-Normally, breast milk stool is mustard brown to light yellow and has a liquid to yoghurt-like consistency.
+It is designed to ensure that your baby gets everything needed and supports digestion optimally.
+However, every child is also somewhat different.
+Normally, breastfed stool is mustard brown to light yellow and has a liquid to yogurt-like consistency.

-How frequently your baby passes stool can vary greatly.
-As long as your baby seems content, you do not need to worry.
-By the way, breastfed babies have more bowel movements than babies who are fed with a bottle.
+How often your baby has bowel movements can vary widely.
+As long as your baby seems content, there's no need to worry.
+By the way, breastfed babies have more frequent bowel movements than bottle-fed babies.

-The timing you choose for diapering doesn't matter initially - your baby does not yet recognize a rhythm.
-After the first four weeks, it makes sense to change the diaper after breastfeeding, as many babies pass stool during or after breastfeeding.
+The timing for changing diapers doesn't matter initially - your baby doesn't know a rhythm yet.
+After the first four weeks, it makes sense to change after breastfeeding since many babies have bowel movements during or after feeding.

-Cloth diapers support you during this time thanks to sustainable and uncomplicated diapering.
-Since breast milk stool is water-soluble, you don't need Poo Paper at the beginning but can simply wash the Judes.
+Cloth diapers support you during this time thanks to sustainable and easy diapering.
+Since the breastfed stool is water-soluble, you don't need Poo Paper at the start; you can simply wash out the Judes.

 We use cookies to ensure you get the best experience on our website.